cmdaltctr/claude-gemini-mcp-slim/README.md

 The setup script will:
 - Create a Python virtual environment (`.venv`)
 - Install all production and development dependencies
-- Set up pre-commit hooks for code quality
+- Set up unified Husky hooks for code quality and commit validation
 - Run a quick test to verify everything is working

 #### Manual Setup